SD2E/test-harness/README.md

 3. `singularity shell --nv /work/05260/hamed/singularity_cache/test-harness-3.2.simg` --> path is different for each user!
     1. The path is the one that was printed when you first pulled the docker container
     2. This starts an interactive singularity shell and places you within it
-4. `python3 setup.py install --user`
-    1. You will need to rerun this anytime there are major changes to code or file structure.
-Usually if you change code within a script file you won't need to rerun this.
-5. `python3 [name_of_my_script_file]` after navigating to the `scripts` folder/subfolders. e.g. `python3 example_script.py` from within `test_harness/scripts/examples`.

-Note: if you try to install things within the singularity container, you probably will have to add the “--user” parameter at the end e.g. pip install pandas --user
+Note: if you try to install things within the singularity container, you probably will have to add the “--user” parameter at the end, e.g. `pip install pandas --user`.
 Ideally you would install all requirements within your dockerfile though

 #### Running non-interactively using Sbatch/Slurm:
-View the `sbatch_example.slurm` file in the `test_harness/scripts/examples` folder.
+View the `sbatch_example.slurm` file in the `example_scripts` folder.
 As you can see the `sbatch_example.slurm` file is pretty self-explanatory.
 In the last line you can see the command that runs `example_script.py`.
 In this case there is just one command being run, but you can add more if you would like.
 Just keep in mind that the commands will be run in serial on a single node.
 To access multiple nodes and parallelization, you can either manually kick off more jobs in the same way, or you can use launcher (see below for the guide to that).